TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/Markers/$readme.txt

 In prep-talk-markers.js, the custom parameter SHOW_ONE_WAY_CONVOS determines whether the unit MUST be the initiator in order for the marker to show up during preparations.
 Set SHOW_ONE_WAY_CONVOS to true or false at your discretion.

-	KNOWN ISSUES
-After a talk conversation, the state will not be removed from the target until the selected unit's action ends.
-This is relevant when the unit has Canto (AKA Use Leftover Mov) or if the action-after-talk plugin is being used, but it is only a visual quirk and does not present any real problems.

 	TO DO
 In the future, I want the plugin to enable using different icons for different support types.
 For example, drawing C/B/A/S icons for the typical Fire Emblem-style support hierarchy, or something less traditional, like numbered support tiers or displaying allies' affinities.